 What can DSA provide to students with mental health conditions to aid their learning?

 The forms of DSA which a student with one or more mental health conditions are offered will vary depending on their diagnosis and the severity of their symptoms.
 Students with a form of anxiety disorder will benefit from being offered DSA in the form of assistive software and study technology such as a Jamworks Pro subscription.
 They can use this app during their lectures or while watching a recording via Teams to make notes and reduce the stress of missing out on importan content.
+The Jamworks app also uses AI to generate revision quizzes with content taken directly from lectures to aid revision.
 Students with mental health conditions can benefit from DSA offers such as a laptop and printer to enable and encourage students to work from home during periods of illness and low mood.
 This technology will give them access to resources and communication with student services to take their studies at a pace that works for them.
 Additionally, DSA offers such as a study skills helper and non-medical helper can aid students with a mental health condition to improve their ability to take notes and revise for exams and completion of assignments.

 Will I get a payment from DSA for my mental health condition?